 Founded in December 1991, the UFZ was the first and only research institute in the Helmholtz Association of German Research Centres to be exclusively dedicated to environmental research.
-It currently employs around 900 staff and is 90% funded by the Federal Ministry of Education and Research, with the regional governments of Saxony and Saxony-Anhalt sharing the remaining 10 percent equally.
-UFZ is located at the towns of Leipzig, Halle and Magdeburg.
+It employs 1,189 (as of December 2019) staff and is 90% funded by the Federal Ministry of Education and Research, with the regional governments of Saxony and Saxony-Anhalt sharing the remaining 10 percent equally.
+UFZ is located in the cities of Leipzig, Halle and Magdeburg.

 The UFZ´s research structure

 The UFZ’s research is organized into six strategic research units, to which a total of 37 methodically organised departments are assigned.
 This range of departments emphasizes the breadth of specialist subjects and just how diverse research is at the UFZ.

 - Water Resources and Environment

 - Smart Models / Monitoring

 More about the six Research Units and the 37 Departments:

 The Helmholtz Association contributes towards solving major and pressing social, scientific and economic issues with scientific excellence in six research areas: Energy, Earth and Environment, Health, Key Technologies, Structure of Matter, Aeronautics, Aerospace and Transport.
 The Helmholtz Association is Germany’s largest scientific organisation with about 40,000 employees in 19 research centres and an annual budget of approximately 4.8 billion euros.
 Its work stands in the tradition of the naturalist Hermann von Helmholtz (1821-1894).